PavlidisLab/rdp/docs/customization.md

 This allows you to query private data from the partner registry when logged in as an administrator on your own registry.

-However, it can also be achieved by creating a [service account](service-accounts.md).

 Let's assume that the created user's ID was 522.
 The partner would then add the token to its `rdp.settings.isearch.auth-tokens` setting along any existing tokens.